'Standby' offers luxury apartments and cheap rent, with one catch

-Rents went up sharply the past two years in most areas.
-Now one new model is giving people access to affordable living spaces, if you are willing to bounce from place to place.
+But one new model gives people access to affordable living spaces if you are willing to bounce from place to place.

+It's through a company called "Landing," and thousands of younger workers — and some older empty nesters — are signing up for it.

 Katie Landmark is a marketing manager taking advantage of this new living option.

-"I've lived in Chicago with Landing, in Fort Lauderdale, Miami, and now St. Petersburg," she said.
+"I've lived in Chicago with Landing, in Fort Lauderdale, Miami, and now Saint Petersburg," she said.

-While the standard Landing membership lets you stay in one apartment for an agreed upon time period, Landmark is part of a new membership they offer called Standby.
+While the basic Landing membership lets you stay in one apartment for an agreed-on time, she is part of a new program they offer called "Standby."

+Think of flying standby on an airline, where you are not exactly sure what flight you will get.

 For $1,295 per month, a Standby membership gets you into a fully furnished living space within Landing's network, with the exception of California or New York.